The Automation Technician Certificate program is offered to students who want to develop hands on technical skills in robotics and automation.

 Eric Stinaff

-Chair of Ohio University’s Department of Physics and Astronomy and Director of the Nanoscale & Quantum Phenomena Institute.
+Chair of Ohio University’s Department of Physics and Astronomy and former Director of the Nanoscale & Quantum Phenomena Institute.
 Dr. Stinaff’s research centers on investigating the optical and electronic properties of novel semiconductor materials, nanostructures and nanostructure-based devices.